Bleeding Kansas: Summer of 1856

 In May 1856, Republican Senator Charles Sumner of Massachusetts took to the floor to denounce the threat of slavery in Kansas and humiliate its supporters.
 Sumner accused Democrats in support of slavery of lying in bed with "the harlot of slavery" on the House floor during his "Crimes Against Kansas" speech.
 He had devoted his enormous energies to the destruction of what Republicans called the slave power, that is the efforts of slave owners to control the federal government and ensure both the survival and the expansion of slavery.

 In the speech, Sumner criticized South Carolina Senator Andrew Butler, portraying Butler's pro-slavery agenda towards Kansas with the raping of a virgin, and characterizing his affection for it in sexual terms.
 Two days later, Butler's cousin, the South Carolina Congressman Preston Brooks, attacked Sumner, nearly beating him to death on the Senate floor with a heavy cane.
 The action electrified the nation, brought violence to the floor of the Senate, and deepened the North–South split.

 After nearly killing Sumner, Brooks was praised by Southern Democrats for the attack.
 Many pro-slavery newspapers concluded that abolitionists in Kansas and beyond "must be lashed into submission", and hundreds of Southern Democrat lawmakers after the attack sent Brooks new canes as an endorsement of the attack, with one of the canes being inscribed with the phrase "hit him again".
 Towns and counties renamed themselves to honor Brooks (Brooksville, Florida, Brooks County, Georgia, and others).
 Two weeks after the attack, American philosopher and Harvard graduate Ralph Waldo Emerson condemned Brooks and the pro-slavery lawmakers, stating: "I do not see how a barbarous community and a civilized community can constitute one state.
 I think we must get rid of slavery, or we must get rid of freedom."
 In the coming weeks, many proslavery Democrats wore necklaces made from broken pieces of the cane as a symbol of solidarity with Preston Brooks.

-Digital remake of the flag carried by the Palmetto Guards while they attacked Lawrence.
+A digital remake of the flag carried by the Palmetto Guards while they attacked Lawrence.
 It was later captured near Oskaloosa.

 The violence continued to increase.
 John Brown led his sons and other followers to plan the murder of settlers who spoke in favor of slavery.
 At a proslavery settlement at Pottawatomie Creek on the night of May 24, the group seized five proslavery men from their homes and hacked them to death with broadswords.
 Brown and his men escaped and began plotting a full-scale slave insurrection to take place at Harpers Ferry, Virginia, with financial support from Boston abolitionists.

 The proslavery territorial government, serving under President Pierce, had been relocated to Lecompton.
 In April 1856, a congressional committee arrived there to investigate voting fraud.
 The committee found that non-Kansas residents had illegally voted in the election, resulting in the proslavery government.
 President Pierce refused recognition of its findings and continued to authorize the proslavery legislature, which the Free State people called the "Bogus Legislature".